Xevious202/DevNet_Associate_Anki/README.md

   - 3.9.b Manage spaces, participants, and messages in Webex Teams
   - 3.9.c Obtain a list of clients / hosts seen on a network using Meraki or Cisco DNA Center

-### 4.0 Application Deployment & Security 15% | No Cards Created
+### 4.0 Application Deployment & Security 15% | 4 Cards Created
 - 4.1 Describe benefits of edge computing
 - 4.2 Identify attributes of different application deployment models (private cloud, public cloud, hybrid cloud, and edge)
 - 4.3 Identify the attributes of these application deployment types
   - 4.3.a Virtual machines
   - 4.3.b Bare metal
   - 4.3.c Containers
-- 4.4 Describe components for a CI/CD pipeline in application deployments
+- 4.4 Describe components for a CI/CD pipeline in application deployments | 4 "Deployment"
 - 4.5 Construct a Python unit test
 - 4.6 Interpret contents of a Dockerfile
 - 4.7 Utilize Docker images in local developer environment